fenndev/linuxjourney-revamped/README.md

 ## Limitations

 Due to making significant changes to the original text content, I have declined to incorporate the translations made available by the original project.
-I am unable to verify the accuracy and correctness of pages written in English, unfortunately.
+I am unable to verify the accuracy and correctness of pages written in languages other than English, unfortunately.

 ## Attribution & Inspiration